Jtaim/Programming-Principles-and-Practice-Using-Cpp/README.md

 I'm currently using [Microsoft Visual Studio Community 2015] (https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) to go through this book.
 I created a solution folder named PPP and will be adding projects for each section.
 The sections or projects will contain Try Its, Drills and Exercises for that section.

-If you don't like Visual Studio a good solution for a GCC compiler is a variant of [MinGW distribution] (http://nuwen.net/mingw.html).
+If you don't like Visual Studio an alternant solution for a C++ compiler is a variant of [MinGW distribution] (http://nuwen.net/mingw.html) listed here.
-When I last checked the distribution it was x64-native and currently contains GCC 5.2.0 and Boost 1.59.0.
+When I last checked the distribution it was x64-native and contained GCC 5.2.0 and other neat librarys.
+Can use with your favorite IDE or just a command line compiler.
+Hey call me crazy but maybe use both.
+It helped me find some errors.

 If you're reading along you will notice I intentionally left out the header file mentioned in the book.
 Instead created a section header file for each of the sections, just for fun.